 Wendy Newby is the director of The Levin Center and serves on the Board of Directors of this nonprofit organization.
-She received her B. S. degree from Cornell University and her M.Ed in Special Education from North Carolina State University.
+She received her B. S. degree from Cornell University and her M.Ed in Special Education.
+In 1996 she received her doctorate in psychology from North Carolina State University.
 From 1983 to 2000, she served as associate director of a university-based diagnostic assessment center and taught educational assessment practices to graduate students.
-Since 2000, she has worked at Emory University as a resource for faculty on practices related to students with disabilities as a dean in the undergraduate college.
-Dr. Newby is a member of the American Psychological Association and Division 54: Pediatric Psychology.